HaleTom/deeplearning.ai_notes/notes/wk3.md

 Andrew recommends if there is a need to pick between the functions, to use plain ReLU.

-Leaky ReLU has a slight negative gradient if $z<0$.
+Leaky ReLU has a slight negative gradient if $z<0$, solving the [dead ReLU units problem](https://datascience.stackexchange.com/q/5706/47791).

 Andrew says that most people are using ReLU over tanh these days.